-When the absurdity doctrine fails to prevent absurd results, 56 it often fails because, when applying the doctrine, courts begin by attempting to divine the legislative intent behind the statute.
-That is, "[r]esolving specific absurdity often requires a judge to determine whether excepting the situation before the court will . . . be consistent with the legislature's intent."57
+^{56.} See, e.g., People v.
+Munoz, 252 Cal.
+Rptr.
+3d 456, 473 (Cal Ct.
+App.
+2019) (denying defendant relief despite the absurdity that under the statutes "an attempted divine the legislative intent behind the statute.
+That is, "[r]esolving specific absurdity often requires a judge to determine whether excepting the situation before the court will . . . be consistent with the legislature's intent."
+57

 This approach is helpful in cases of general absurdity and sometimes even in cases of specific absurdity.
 And it would certainly be sufficient for a defendant to show that violating the legislature's intent renders a given application of a statute absurd.
-However, when a defendant invokes the doctrine against the government, demonstrating that the legislature's intent has been violated is a sufficient, but certainly not necessary, condition for finding absurdity.
+However, when a defendant invokes the doctrine against the government, demonstrating a violation of the legislature's intent is a sufficient, but certainly not necessary, condition for finding absurdity.